-In collaboration with Greater Montreal area high schools and Sainte-Justine Hospital, and funded by The Royal Bank of Canada, the InterVenture trial is testing a three-pronged intervention model.
+In collaboration with Greater Montreal area high schools and Sainte-Justine Hospital Research Centre, and funded by The Royal Bank of Canada, InterVenture trial is testing a three-pronged intervention model.
 It is a research project consisting of a collaborative approach integrating novel evidence-based interventions and existing services while focusing on targeted prevention for the youth most at risk, to better address youth mental health and substance abuse problems.
 One of the essential components of this approach is a meaningful engagement of youth, families, schools, community organizations and other institutions promoting youth well-being.
 Its model is comprised by the following interventions:

 (1) PRE-VENTURE : Brief, coping skills interventions targeting personality risk factors for adolescent substance misuse: negative thinking, anxiety sensitivity, impulsivity and sensation seeking.
 Three randomized trials have shown that the program is effective in delaying the onset of mental health and conduct problems and reducing substance use among secondary school students.